Amankr2706/Fire-Smoke-Alert-System/README.md

 # License

-This project is licensed under th MIT..
+This project is licensed under MIT..